 Understanding how exit load is calculated is essential before redeeming any mutual fund units.
 The calculation is straightforward and based on three factors: the number of units being redeemed, the current Net Asset Value (NAV), and the exit load percentage defined by the fund.

-Let’s take a look at the step-by-step guide on how to calculate an exit load:
+Let’s take a look at the step-by-step guide on how to calculate an exit load in mutual fund:

 Refer to the Scheme Information Document (SID) of the fund to know the applicable exit load percentage.
 For example, it could be 1% for redemptions within 12 months.